soc-ucsd/LQG_gradient/README.md

 This repository contains the MATLAB scripts for reproducing the experiments in our paper

-1) Yang Zheng*, Yujie Tang*, and Na Li (2020).
-Analysis of the Optimization Landscape of Linear Quadratic Gaussian (LQG) Control. under preparation.
-A preliminary version is here: [LINK](https://zhengy09.github.io/papers/LQG_landscape.pdf)  (*Equal contribution)
+1) Yujie Tang*, Yang Zheng* and Na Li (2020).
+[Analysis of the Optimization Landscape of Linear Quadratic Gaussian (LQG) Control](https://arxiv.org/abs/2102.04393).
+Mathematical Programming, under review, 2021 (A short version was accepted at L4DC, 2021) (*Equal contribution)

 ## Instructions